 It is hard to do much research when you are travelling, so I cannot say whether all this information is one-sided.
 However, if all this were true, then the Qianlong Emperor would be an appropriate symbol of the interesting mixture which makes up China even today.

 Once upon a time anyone who wandered into the Forbidden City was assumed to be an assassin, and would be captured and executed without trial.
 Those days are gone.
 Around a hundred thousand people visit it daily.
 In a month the government plans to restrict the number of visitors to eighty thousand a day.
-However, the palace complex is not yet very people friendly: the number of chairs rather limited.
-Facing the northern (Shenwumen) gate is a long line of chairs, all full of extremely tired people who have just walked through the imperial acreage on a scorching hot day.
+However, the palace complex is not yet visitor friendly.
+For example, the number of chairs is rather limited.
+Facing the exit from the complex at the northern gate (Shenwumen) is a long line of chairs, all full of extremely tired people who have just walked through the imperial acreage on a scorching hot day.
 They present a cross section of Zhonghua Renmin Gongheguo (literally: Chinese People’s Republic).

 Somewhere between the Yuhua garden and the Shenwumen (northern) gate of the Forbidden City we saw several elephants kowtowing.
 This posture is impossible for elephants, since their forelegs bend the other way at the knees.
 So this statue (and its partners) show that the sculptors had not actually seen elephants.
 They had seen people kowtowing, and just transformed the human posture to an elephant’s.
 So you can learn how to kowtow from these statues.